 There is generally no tax due if you roll money from one Traditional IRA to another Traditional IRA or from one Roth IRA to another Roth IRA.
 However, there are issues to consider regarding indirect rollovers in which you request a distribution from your existing IRA and then deposit those dollars in a new IRA, rather than having the funds moved directly from one IRA provider to another.
 First, you generally are limited to one indirect rollover within any 12-month period.
 Second, generally you must deposit the indirect rollover in another IRA within 60 calendar days; otherwise, the withdrawal may be treated as an early distribution that is potentially subject to tax and penalties.
 These considerations do not apply when you transfer funds from one IRA trustee directly to another.

-At Honest Dollar by Goldman SachsTM, individuals can open a Traditional, Roth or SEP IRA in minutes and get access to diversified investment portfolios constructed by the Goldman Sachs’ Investment Strategy Group.
+At Honest Dollar by Goldman SachsTM, individuals can easily open a Traditional, Roth or SEP IRA and get access to diversified investment portfolios constructed by the Goldman Sachs’ Investment Strategy Group.

 Before deciding to roll over a retirement account, you should consider your personal circumstances and needs.
 If you are considering moving from one account to another, you typically can decide among a number of options such as: keep the assets in the existing plan or account; roll over the assets to your new employer’s plan (if applicable); and/or roll over the assets to an IRA.
 These options may offer different benefits and drawbacks in the context of your overall planning and retirement goals.
 Some general considerations include fees and expenses, available investment options, distribution rules including required minimum distributions, tax considerations, protection from creditors and legal judgments, differences in service levels, and other factors that may be specific to your circumstances.